-During fiscal year 2018/2019, Westover Magnet Elementary School was closed due to elevated mold growth issues.
-The Bureau expeditiously reviewed the occupancy of an alternate building and temporary moved from its original building into 1 Elmcroft Road facility.
-During fiscal year 2019/2020, the Bureau is currently carrying out an in depth \$25 million building renovation.
+During fiscal years 19/20 and 20/21, the Bureau is carrying out an in depth \$25 million Westover School building renovation.
 The work includes but not limited to site and drainage improvement, technology and security system upgrade, commissioning service performance, roof replacement, masonry flashing, new MEP systems boilers, unit ventilators, ductwork, rooftop units and the move back from Elmcroft Road facility to its original building.
-The renovation shall be completed and re-opened at the beginning of 2020 school year.
+The renovation was completed and re-opened at the beginning of 2020 school year.
 The City received approximately 25% Office of School Construction Grant authorization to fund for the roof replacement project.
-The Bureau is responsible for administrating the mold remediation capital projects and supports efforts of the Mold Task Force to evaluate causes of water intrusion and develop corrective measures at all schools district-wide.
+Not only at Westover School, the Bureau is responsible for administrating the mold remediation capital projects and supports efforts of the Mold Task Force to evaluate causes of water intrusion and develop corrective measures at all schools district-wide.

-Additionally, the Bureau completed other several construction and renovation projects in the current fiscal year at various schools such as bathroom design for renovations at Springdale Elementary School, courtyard restoration and service elevator modernization at Stamford High School, kitchen grease interceptor replacement throughout the district, roof replacement at Scofield Magnet Middle School, Toquam Magnet Elementary School and at gymnasium wing at Rippowam Middle School, partial roof replacement at Scofield Magnet Middle School, exterior door replacement at Newfield Elementary School, retaining wall reconstruction and electrical upgrade and generator installation at KT Murphy Elementary School, and mechanical systems upgrade at Westhill High School.
+Additionally, the Bureau performed other several construction and renovation projects in the current fiscal year at various schools such as unit ventilator controls upgrade at Cloonan Middle School, Stamford High School exterior courtyard restoration, electrical upgrade and generator installation at KT Murphy Elementary School, fire alarm replacement at Scofield Middle School, KT Murphy Elementary School and Stillmeadow Elementary School, RTU modernization at Davenport Ridge Elementary School and Julia A. Stark Elementary School, electrical upgrades and generator installation at KT Murphy Elementary School, flat roof replacement at Julia A. Stark Elementary School, and a kitchen grease interceptor replacement throughout the district.

 The Bureau is responsible for maintaining and upgrading over 10,920 roadway and streetscape lights including over 500 streetscape lights for the Harbor Point development in the South End.
-Between 2011 and 2020, a total of 3,590 roadway and parking lot lights have been converted to higher efficiency LED fixtures.
+Between 2011 and 2020, a total of 3,864 roadway and parking lot lights have been converted to higher efficiency LED fixtures.
 The remainder of the roadway lights are being converted to LED fixtures on an as-needed basis as funding allows.
 All new streetscape lighting fixtures throughout the City are now LED.